Saravanakumar2003/Portfolio/README.md

 ## Continuous Monitoring

 Vercel provides built-in analytics to monitor deployments and performance metrics.
-You can use the Vercel dashboard to track deployment history and identify potential issues.
+The Vercel dashboard can track deployment history and identify potential issues.

 ## How to Contribute